dwyl/flutter-todo-list-tutorial/README.md

-As we are focused on building our [`mvp`](https://github.com/dwyl/mvp), we are looking to have the frontend counterpart that is **cross-platform** and fastly *iterable*.
+As we are focused on building our [`mvp`](https://github.com/dwyl/mvp), we are looking to have the frontend counterpart that is **cross-platform** and easily *iterable*.
-Setting this walkthrough will help *you* understand better the fundamentals of having an app with a robust state management library that can be used in **real-world applications**.
+Setting this walk-through will help *you* understand better the fundamentals of having an app with a robust state management library that can be used in **real-world applications**.

 It also helps *us* to have a detailed guide of a fully tested app that is documented and is something we can go back to. 😊

 # How? 💻